 Richard Feynman was a leading theoretical physicist who received a Nobel prize for his work in quantum electrodynamics.
 He was notorious for asking his fellow mathematicians to explain concepts in simple language to test their understanding.

-- Richard Feynman – life and work on Wikipedia
+- Richard Feynman – Wikipedia

-- Richard Feynman – biography by Britannica
+- Richard Feynman – Britannica

-- Richard Feynman’s First Lecture – an overview of meeting Einstein, and many more, on Medium
+- Richard Feynman’s First Lecture – Medium

 - Read the full script here – by Sprouts